bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 be instantiated or woken up.
 On a free hosting tier like that provided by Render, this process can take up to 10 seconds.

-Additionally, static site hosting is generally more cost-effective than general cloud hosting, as hosting servers can optimize for simple file delivery.
+Additionally, static site hosting is generally more cost-effective than general cloud hosting, as static hosting servers can optimize for simple file delivery.

 Surprisingly, you can create a site with a significant amount of dynamic behavior without ever writing a server.
 For example, services like Firebase can manage database, storage, and authentication features for you.
 In many cases, by